 As a visual and media designer he has worked contemporary music and ensembles world-wide such as the Paris Opera, SF Opera / Merola, Kennedy Center, The Barbican, Lincoln Center, Los Angeles Philharmonic, Yerba Buena Center for the Arts among many others.
 Collaborators include opera director Netia Jones, Robert Moses, Brenda Way/ODC, Francis Ford Coppola, Evelyn Ficarra, Mary Armentrout, Pamela Z, Myra Melford, and many other US based artists.

 He maintains an active worldwide teaching practice leading workshops in live media and the integration of sensors, physical performance and site-based pieces.
+Talks and publications include ISEA, Leonardo Journal, LASER series.
 He studied video and performance at the School of the Museum of Fine Arts & Tufts University, followed by training in dance / physical theater and architecture.
-He is also the co-curator of Oakland’s MilkBar with Mary Armentrout and a visiting research fellow at the University of Sussex.
-He also maintains an active career as a housing and economic activist as the head of the California Community Land Trust Network.